mongodb/atlas-sdk-go/tools/transformer/README.md

 Applied to all objects that meet the following criteria:

-> Have "properties" filed
+> Have a "properties" field
-> Have "oneOf" field
+> Have the "oneOf" field

 For parent model containing multiple children: